python-can-define-radio/sdr-course/classroom_activities/Ch02_Basics/025_Sample_Rates_RepeatBlock.md

 </pre>
 </details>

-# Sample rates: the Repeat Block
+# Sample rates: Repeat Block

 In `024_Sample_Rates_grc_practice.md`, we created a square wave using a Vector Source block.